Clad012/board-game-backend/README.md

 # About

-This is the backend for my recent project: ElegantStore: Node.js + Express.js API with TypeScript
+This is the backend for my recent project: BoardGame: Node.js + Express.js + Elasticsearch API with TypeScript